gensart-x/gensart-x/README.md

 ***

 <p align="center">
-	<em>"if only i could turn back time, and heal the pain and suffering of the world."</em>
+	<em>"if only i could turn back time, to heal the pain and suffering of the world."</em>
 	<br>
 	<em>~ Lunox</em>
 </p>